-As an example I may realize that “seo tools” is just way to hard for me to optimize for given my site is no where near the authority that those in the SERP analysis are.
+As an example I may realize that “seo tools” is just way too hard for me to optimize for given my site is no where near the authority that those in the SERP analysis are.

-I would look through the keyword list to see if there are better options for me.
 I see a keyword “SEO ranking tool” – click check and the SERP analysis changes to show what pages rank for that term.
 Now I see 2 or 3 websites in the top 10 that I may actually be able to outrank given my own authority.
 I decide to make that my MAIN KW for my post.

 In the section I labeled as #1 you will see an orange button called Deep Analysis – this is another great feature that will give you a list of LSI Keywords which will help you better optimize your post.